Securiti announces a $75M Series C Funding RoundView

 In instances where the controller is a group of entities, such controllers may appoint a single Data Protection Officer who is easily accessible by each entity.
 Likewise, where a controller or a processor is a Public Authority, a single Data Protection Officer may be designated for several such public authorities, taking into account their organizational structures.

-The data controller and processor must ensure they properly publish the contact details of the DPO on their website while communicating these details to the regulatory authorities as soon as the appointment of the DPO is finalised.
+The data controller and processor must ensure they properly publish the contact details of the DPO on their website while communicating these details to the regulatory authorities as soon as the appointment of the DPO is finalized.

 Data controllers are required to carry out extensive personal data protection impact assessments.
 These will be required when there is processing involving:

-The personal data protection impact assessment shall contain such information and particulars including any measures and safeguards taken by the controller to mitigate any risk of harm caused to the data subject by the processing.
+The personal data protection impact assessment shall contain such information and particulars, including any measures and safeguards taken by the controller to mitigate any risk of harm caused to the data subject by the processing.
 The controller must seek assistance from the DPO when carrying out assessments.
 Additionally, a new assessment must be carried out at every instance the data controller decides to alter any kind of their data collection, storage, and protection methodologies.
-The controller must also submit to the Authority the assessment, and also oblige any written requests made by the Authority for further information on compliance of the processing and of any risks of harm associated with the protection of personal data of the data subject.
+The controller must also submit to the Authority the assessment, and also oblige any written requests made by the Authority for further information on compliance of the processing and of any risks of harm associated with the protection of the personal data of the data subject.

 Where a personal data protection impact assessment carried out, indicates that the processing is likely to result in a risk of harm to the rights of the data subjects guaranteed under this Act or any written law, a controller shall take such measures to mitigate such risk of harm, prior to any processing of personal data.
 In case of not being able to mitigate such risks, the controller can consult the Authority for further guidance.